- Basic Horticulture

 2."Plant Growth Promoting Rhizobacteria for Horticultural Crop Protection" by P Parvatha Reddy

-“Plant Growth Promoting Rhizobacteria for Horticultural Crop Protection” Book Review: The book is useful for B.Sc students who are pursuing it in Horticulture and students or young researchers interested in those areas.
-The book deals with biomanagement of pests in horticultural crops in detail using PGPR.
-It is divided into six sections.
-The section 1 describes the importance of PGPR including introduction, potential role of PGPR in agriculture, genera of PGPR, disease management, nematode management, insect pest management, integrated pest management, mechanism of biocontrol, mass production, formulation, delivery and commercialization.
-Pest management in tropical, sub-tropical and temperate fruit crops is dealt in Section 2.
-Section 3 describes pest management in Solanaceous, bulbous, Malvaceous, Cruciferous, Leguminous, Cucurbitaceous, leafy and root and tuber vegetable crops.
-Pest management in plantation and spice crops is in Section 4.
-Section 5 explains pest management in ornamental, medicinal and aromatic crops.
-The last section deals with a road map ahead including challenges, future prospective and conclusions.
+“Plant Growth Promoting Rhizobacteria for Horticultural Crop Protection” Book Review: The book is a valuable resource for B.Sc students in Horticulture, as well as young researchers with an interest in the subject matter.
+Its focus is on biomanagement of pests in horticultural crops, utilizing PGPR.
+The book is divided into six sections.
+In Section 1, the importance of PGPR is described in detail, including an introduction, the potential role of PGPR in agriculture, different genera of PGPR, and management strategies for diseases, nematodes, and insect pests.
+The section also covers topics such as integrated pest management, the mechanism of biocontrol, mass production, formulation, delivery, and commercialization.
+Section 2 delves into pest management in tropical, sub-tropical, and temperate fruit crops.
+Section 3 discusses pest management in various vegetable crops, including Solanaceous, bulbous, Malvaceous, Cruciferous, Leguminous, Cucurbitaceous, leafy, and root and tuber vegetables.
+Section 4 is dedicated to pest management in plantation and spice crops, while Section 5 explains pest management in ornamental, medicinal, and aromatic crops.
+Finally, the last section provides a roadmap for the future, addressing challenges, future prospects, and concluding remarks.

 3."The Biology of Apples and Pears (The Biology of Horticultural Crops)" by John E Jackson

-“The Biology of Apples and Pears (The Biology of Horticultural Crops)” Book Review: The book is useful for B.Sc students who are pursuing it in Horticulture and students or young researchers interested in learning the pomology of apples, pears or fruit growth.
-This book is a reference book on all aspects of pomology at the organ, tree and orchard level.
-It provides detailed information on propagation, root and shoot growth, rootstock effects, canopy development in relation to orchard design, flowering, pollination, fruit set, fruit growth, fruit quality factors and quality retention in store.
-It also deals with mineral nutrition, water-relations and irrigation, diseases and pests and biotechnology.
-The book emphasises the scientific basis of modern tree and orchard management and fruit storage.
-It describes key cultivar differences and their physiology and genetics and environmental effects.
-Cultivar environment interactions in tropical and subtropical as well as temperate zone conditions are explained at the end of the book.
+“The Biology of Apples and Pears (The Biology of Horticultural Crops)” Book Review: This book serves as a valuable resource for B.Sc students studying Horticulture, as well as young researchers and students with an interest in pomology specifically related to apples, pears, or fruit growth.
+It serves as a comprehensive reference guide covering all aspects of pomology, including organ, tree, and orchard level information.
+The book provides detailed information on topics such as propagation, root and shoot growth, rootstock effects, canopy development, flowering, pollination, fruit set, fruit growth, and quality retention in store.
+It also covers subjects such as mineral nutrition, water-relations and irrigation, diseases and pests, and biotechnology.
+The book emphasizes the scientific basis of modern tree and orchard management as well as fruit storage, and describes key cultivar differences, their physiology and genetics, and environmental effects.
+Lastly, the book also discusses cultivar environment interactions, particularly in tropical and subtropical, as well as temperate zone conditions.

 advertisement